-When my boys do something really stupid/annoying/infuriating, like pour flour all over the kitchen floor, I demand my eldest tells me why they did it.
+When my boys do something really silly/annoying/infuriating, like drop flour all over the kitchen floor, I demand my eldest tell me why they did it.
 I’m usually more aggravated by his answer – “Because we like flour,” for example.

-While its’s always good to get to the bottom of certain behaviour in case you can do something to avoid it happening in future, in this case by teaching my boys that they need to ask to play with the flour.
-If we want to teach them why it’s naughty, then perhaps we need to explain it to them.
+While its’s always good to get to the bottom of certain behaviours so you can avoid it happening again in future – in this case, by teaching my boys that they need to ask before playing with the flour – if we want to teach them why it’s naughty, then perhaps we need to explain it to them.
 “I don’t like you doing that because it creates a big mess that you will now need to help clean up,” for example.

 Instead of “You don’t have to be scared” try “You are safe”